 The Department, in conjunction with the Development & Property Department, is responsible for the maintenance of the Civic address system.
 This is a fundamental component of the 911 emergency response system which ensures that police, ambulance and fire services are delivered to those who need them in the most efficient and effective way possible.

 The Department's mandate encompasses a broad and diverse range of activities necessary for the safe and efficient movement of goods and services throughout the County.
 Despite their diversity, these activities generally fall into one of five categories:

-The Department has a staff of 45 based in five locations and is led by the Director of Public Works & Engineering, Mr. Steven Boland, C.E.T., LEL,, and is responsible for all aspects of the Department's operations including administration, management as well as being the technical authority for the Corporation.
+The Department has a staff of 45 based in five locations and is led by the Director of Public Works & Engineering, Mr. Steven Boland, C.E.T., LEL, who is responsible for all aspects of the Department's operations including administration, management as well as being the technical authority for the Corporation.